Majimety/ERPNext-finance-service/README.md

 ### Test FastAPI Endpoints Directly

-With `uvicorn` running, open the following URLs in a browser:
+With Docker running, open the following URLs in a browser:

 ```
 http://localhost:8000/kpi/summary?from_date=2026-01-01&to_date=2026-01-31